pusher/pusher-websocket-swift/README.md

 Note that both private and presence channels require the user to be authenticated in order to subscribe to the channel.
 This authentication can either happen inside the library, if you configured your Pusher object with your app's secret, or an authentication request is made to an authentication endpoint that you provide, again when instantiaing your Pusher object.

+Note that we recommend that you use an authentication endpoint over including your app's secret in your app in the vast majority of use cases.
+If you are completely certain that there's no risk to you including your app's secret in your app, for example if your app is just for internal use at your company, then it can make things easier than setting up an authentication endpoint.

 ## Binding to events

 Events can be bound to at 2 levels; globally and per channel.
 When binding to an event you can choose to save the return value, which is a unique identifier for the event handler that gets created.
 The only reason to save this is if you're going to want to unbind from the event at a later point in time.
 There is an example of this below.